The Eristics Test

 The common recurring emotion with a Hero who can't obtain frustration rewards is rage.
 The point of frustration is to serve the self argument with anger.
 Rage is basically what happens when anger is served instead.

-A Hero who does experience passion (which can be thought of as unrequited love) will also typically experience duress and rage.
 Duress is particularly rough on the Hero, because fear-disgust is like a functional inversion of love-anger.

 Self and world